gramps-project/gramps-web-docs/docs/en/install_setup/deployment.md

 On first run, the app will display a first-run wizard that will allow you to

-- Create and account for the owner (admin) user
+- Create an account for the owner (admin) user
 - Set some necessary configuration options
 - Import a family tree in Gramps XML (`.gramps`) format